BOSS-BigOpenSourceSibling/BigSibling/submission-form.md

 ### While we recognize that each Phase One winner may be in a different stage of development, the judges would like an understanding of how viable your project will be.
 Please provide an overview of how your project/program will be accomplished.
 Suggested items to include: timeline, milestones, budgets, responsibilities, etc.

+#### Milestones, activities, and timeline

+The Big Open Source Sister (BOSS) is a 3-month mentorship program.
+However, one cycle of a BOSS program takes 5 months because the mentors have a month of preparation and training before welcoming the participants.
+We have 12 established milestones, with their particular goals, tasks, attributions, deliverables, and success criteria.

+Since our submission to the first phase of the Gnome Community Engagement Challenge, we have executed a pilot program with 9 mentors and 9 participants, and we refined the proposed roadmap from our lessons learned.
+We will detail each Milestone and main deliverables next.

+On the pilot of the program, the organizers of the BOSS invited the mentors.
+The invitation period took around 2 weeks, and we did it without any formal guidelines.
+We know we need a call for participation for mentors, with clear requirements and expectations.
+In the following program roadmap, we established one month for mentors' definition, but this Milestone will be refined in the program's next execution.

+This informations are represented in [this document]()

 #### Deliverables
 The deliverables of the BOSS project are a set of artifacts that serves as guidelines for the execution of the program.
 We expect to propose a 3-month mentorship framework.